 the choices a player has made.

-tickets under current law) we eliminated the prize limit per
+instead of just one, we eliminated the prize limit per ticket and

-ticket; however, we reduce the limit of per person per spin from
+wager.
+In addition, we reduce the wager limit of per person per

 6. Authorizes electronic tables using multi-touch sensitive digital